 Fast track to certification

-Foundation achievable in 3–5 days of focused study
+Foundation achievable in 3 to 5 days of focused study

-Foundation: 60 MCQ, closed book, 60 minutes — straightforward knowledge test
+Foundation: 60 MCQ, closed book, 60 minutes.
+A straightforward knowledge test.

-Combined Foundation + Practitioner achievable in 5–10 days total
+Combined Foundation and Practitioner achievable in 5 to 10 days total

 💡

-The difficulty gap is an advantage for PMP holders.
-Because PMP requires 3–5 years of experience, it acts as a stronger signal of seniority.
+The difficulty gap is actually an advantage for PMP holders.
+Because PMP requires 3 to 5 years of experience, it acts as a stronger signal of seniority.
 A candidate with PMP has demonstrated not just knowledge but sustained PM experience.
 PRINCE2 Practitioner is a strong method certification but does not carry the same implicit experience signal.
-In markets where both are valued, PMP often carries slightly more weight at senior levels for this reason.
+In markets where both are valued, PMP often carries slightly more weight at senior levels for exactly this reason.

 03 — Salary Impact